Hiking the Timber Creek Overlook Trail in Zion National Park

 Timber Creek Overlook-Picnic Area Junction

-After only 0.1 miles (0.2 km), the Timber Creek Overlook Trail splits, with the path that leads to the picnic area, located just off the main trail.
+After just 0.1 miles (0.2 km), the Timber Creek Overlook Trail passes the only junction on the entire hike, which is nothing more than a picnic area off the main trail.

 Go Left